cs394-w20/fab/README.md

 2. Next type:
 `expo start --tunnel --clear`

-A QR code will now pop up, scan the QR code with the camera from your phone.
+A QR code will now pop up.
+If you have an android scan the QR code using the expo app.
+If you have an iPhone use your camera to scan the QR code.
 The app will now be running on your phone.

-### Bugs
+## Bugs
 Android phones might have a few issues with spacing and navigation due to some React Native features being developed mainly for Apple products